sammuelayim/TransBorder-Freight-Data-Analysis/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-Repo-blue)](https://github.com/sammuelayim/TransBorder-Freight-Data-Analysis)

 ## 📌 Overview
 This project utilizes data from the Bureau of Transportation Statistics (BTS) to analyze freight transportation across various modes—road, rail, air, and water.
 By applying the CRISP-DM framework, our goal is to uncover inefficiencies, evaluate safety and environmental impacts, and propose actionable recommendations for enhancement.
-The dataset encompasses a comprehensive range of monthly data from 2020 to 2024, providing a robust foundation for meaningful insights and improvements in freight transportation efficiency and sustainability.
+The dataset encompasses a comprehensive range of monthly data from 2020 to 2024 [Link to Data Sets](https://www.bts.gov/topics/transborder-raw-data), providing a robust foundation for meaningful insights and improvements in freight transportation efficiency and sustainability.

 ## Problem Statement
 Freight transportation faces significant challenges, including congestion, safety risks, environmental concerns, and economic disruptions.
 This project aims to address these issues through data-driven analysis.